mauro3/CORDS/Workshop-Reproducible-Research/tasks/tasks.md

 T_threshold = 4
 ```

-Test both of the scripts.
+Test that both of the scripts run and work.

 ## T15
 ### Run the model for Breithorngletscher and generate outputs